eSolia/eSolia_2018/content/post/COVID-19-State-of-Emergency-4.en.md

 A state of emergency (SoE) to four prefectures including Tokyo has been extended until May 31st 2021.
 This post will explain eSolia’s approach and policy.

-This time, the SoE is focused more on restaurant businesses, however the the main messages of “social distancing” and “avoid the 3 Cs (Crowded places, Close-contact settings and Closed spaces)” continue.
-Please take thorough preventive measures against the spread of COVID-19 based on <a href="https://corona.go.jp/prevention/pdf/atarashii_seikatsu.pdf" target="_blank">“New Corona Prevention lifestyle”</a> and <a href="https://www.fukushihoken.metro.tokyo.lg.jp/iryo/kansen/kannsenyobouhandbook.files/tominmukehandbook.pdf" target="_blank">“COVID-19 Infection Prevention Handbook for the General Public”</a> (17th December 2020) issued by the government (<a href="https://www.hosp.tohoku-mpu.ac.jp/data/covid/COVID_handbook_ver02-2_en_20200424.pdf" target="_blank">English Version</a>).
+This time, the SoE is focused on reducing the flow of people, however the main messages of  “social distancing” and “avoid the 3 Cs (Crowded places, Close-contact settings and Closed spaces)” continue.
+Please take thorough preventive measures against the spread of COVID-19 based on <a href="https://corona.go.jp/prevention/pdf/atarashii_seikatsu.pdf" target="_blank">“New Corona Prevention lifestyle”</a> and <a href="https://www.fukushihoken.metro.tokyo.lg.jp/iryo/kansen/kannsenyobouhandbook.files/tominmukehbver1.pdf" target="_blank">“COVID-19 Infection Prevention Handbook for the General Public”</a> (17th December 2020) issued by the government (<a href="https://www.hosp.tohoku-mpu.ac.jp/data/covid/COVID_handbook_ver02-2_en_20200424.pdf" target="_blank">English Version</a>).
 Our staff are asked to adhere strictly to the following regarding eSolia’s system and when visiting clients onsite.

 <ol>
 <li><b>eSolia's system—state of emergency</b></li><br>